 (a) Our water system treats your water by adding fluoride to the naturally occuring level to help prevent dental caries in consumers.
-State regulations require the fluoride levels in the treated water to be maintained within a range of 0.6 - 1.2 mg/L with an optimum dose of 0.7 mg/L.
+State regulations require the fluoride levels in the treated water to be maintained within a range of 0.6 - 1.2 mg/L with an optimum dose of 0.7 mg/L. (b) MCL is based on Gross Alpha minus Uranium.
 Annual Average.
 The treatment plant was taken offline upon receiving the result.
-No violation occurred.

-(a) DDW considers 50 pCi/L to be the level of concern for beta particles.

-(b) MCL is based on Gross Alpha minus Uranium.
+No violation occurred. (c) DDW considers 50 pCi/L to be the level of concern for beta particles. (d) Compliance is based on Running (e) See the Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) section under Laboratory Analyses.